Kibbeh Recipe: Step-by-Step Lebanese Classic

 Get My Favorite Recipe

-Key Ingredients for Lebanese Kibbeh Recipe
+Key Ingredients for Kibbeh Recipe

 • Bulgur: The choice of #1 bulgur is crucial for achieving Kibbeh’s smooth and desirable texture.
-It’s essential to wash and drain the bulgur thoroughly, but avoid soaking it, as it needs to maintain some firmness.
+It’s essential to wash and drain the Bulgur thoroughly, but avoid soaking it, as it needs to maintain some firmness.
 Patting it dry ensures the right consistency in the shell.

 • Herbs: The combination of dry mint and fresh or dry marjoram infuses Kibbeh with its distinctive Middle Eastern flavors.
 These herbs add aromatic complexity and contribute to the overall taste profile.